YihengLiang/YihengLiang.github.io/index.md

 - English (Oral+Writing)

 ## PUBLICATIONS
 - **Liang, Y.**, et al. (2020).
-Size distributions of nitrated phenols in winter at a coastal site in North China and the impacts from primary sources and secondary formation.
-Chemosphere, 250, 126256. doi: 10.1016/j.chemosphere.2020.126256
+Size distributions of nitrated phenols in winter at a coastal site in North China and the impacts from primary sources and secondary formation. _Chemosphere_, 250, 126256. doi: 10.1016/j.chemosphere.2020.126256
 - Lu, C., ..., **Liang, Y.**, et al. (2019).
-Emissions of fine particulate nitrated phenols from various on-road vehicles in China.
-Environmental Research, 179, 108709. doi: 10.1016/j.envres.2019.108709
+Emissions of fine particulate nitrated phenols from various on-road vehicles in China. _Environmental Research_, 179, 108709. doi: 10.1016/j.envres.2019.108709